pavelcerny68/pythonick/README.md

 # pythonic
+(its not main)
-Little programs writed with Python for my training
+Little programs writed with Python for my training inspired: kodim.cz, pythoneverywhere, stacks, etc